tolokonnikov/Subster/README.md

 # Subster
-You need to install ffmpeg program from https://www.ffmpeg.org/ into C:\Program Files
+This is a program for formatting subtitles from .mkv files to translate them using Google Translate You need to install ffmpeg program before from https://www.ffmpeg.org/ into C:\Program Files